 You can contact one of our Dispute Resolution Centres yourself.
 Alternatively, a community organisation, a private solicitor, a magistrate, Legal Aid Queensland or a counsellor may refer you.

-Your mediation session can usually take place within 2 weeks and take 3-4 hours, depending on the issues involved.
+Your mediation session can usually take place within 2 weeks and may take up to 3-4 hours, depending on the issues involved.

 Mediation will not work unless both sides are willing to participate.